 Gibson is appropriately charismatic as the introspective hero, director George Miller doesn’t take his foot off the accelerator for a second, and the ingeniously designed and staged road action is stunning.

 The first Mad Max (1979) was made fast and cheap, an experience that Miller found very frustrating.
-Its success meant that he was able to make the sequel with much more money and time, and much grander ambitions.
+Its success meant that he could make the sequel with much more money and time and much grander ambitions.

 Renowned for its near-wordless script, Gibson’s performance here is just one long feral, guttural growl.